Navigating the skies: Your essential guide to drone operations with Altitude Angel

 Drone flight approvals

-If your planned flight intersects with an area that requires approval, you must use the "Create Flight Plan" feature within the Drone Assist mobile app, Operator Portal or a connected third party planning solution.
-This is the only way to digitally submit your approval requests to the relevant Zone Managers.
+If your planned flight intersects with an area that requires approval, you must use the "Create Flight Plan" feature within the Drone Assist mobile app, Operator Portal or a connected third-party planning solution.
+This process is the only way to digitally submit your approval requests to the relevant Zone Managers.

 • Approvals cannot be obtained by contacting Altitude Angel separately.
 The entire process is streamlined and managed digitally through a single digital platform.